Portfolio Selection With Exploration of New Investment Opportunities

 Date Written: June 12, 2020

-We introduce a model for portfolio selection with an extendable investment universe where the agent faces a trade-off between exploiting existing and exploring for new investment opportunities.
-An agent with mean-variance preferences starts with an existing investment universe consisting of a risk-free and a number of risky assets.
-However, rather than being limited to these assets, the agent has the option to devote a part of his/her wealth for exploring new investment opportunities.
-If this option is exercised, a new risky asset is discovered and the agent subsequently invests in the extended universe.
-We show that the problem is well-posed when the Sharpe ratio of the newly discovered asset has reasonably asymptotic elasticity, and determine an equation characterizing the optimal amount devoted to exploration.
-We determine that incremental exploration does not pay off: one must put a significant amount at risk in order to harvest the potential benefits of exploring for new investment opportunities.
-We further find that the investment performance as measured by the Sharpe ratio is increasing in the initial wealth of the agent indicating that richer agents can make better use of new investment opportunities.
+We introduce a model for portfolio selection with an extendable investment universe where an agent with mean-variance preferences faces a trade-off between exploiting existing and exploring for new investment opportunities.
+When the agent chooses to explore, a new risky asset is discovered and the agent subsequently invests in the extended universe.
+We first provide conditions for wellposedness and characterize the optimal amount devoted to exploration.
+Our model shows that incremental exploration does not pay off, that it is increasingly worthwhile to explore in worse market environments, and that investment performance measured by the Sharpe ratio is increasing in the initial wealth of the agent indicating that richer agents can make better use of new investment opportunities.
+We further generalize our model and verify the robustness of the main findings with regards to various modeling assumptions.

 Keywords: portfolio selection, mean-variance optimization, exploration vs exploitation, investment universe, alternative investments